hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 # Folder Contents

 <h4>images</h4>
 This folder contains images used for documentation.
-Not required for proper operation of <em>Millitome Generator V10</em>.
+Not required for proper operation of <em>MT-Generator</em>.

 <h4>organs</h4>
-Contains 24 files in STL format, used by <em>Millitome Generator V10</em> to cut the correct mold shapes.
-This folder must reside in the same directory from which <em>Millitome Generator V10.scad </em> is launched.<br><br>
+Contains 24 files in STL format, used by <em>MT-Generator</em> to cut the correct mold shapes.
+This folder must reside in the same directory from which <em>MT-Generator.scad </em> is launched.<br><br>

 There are three STL files for each organ: